 A recent survey finds that what men prefer to buy women does not always coincide with what women want.
 For example, 60.3% of men will buy flowers, but only 36.9% of women even want them!
 Instead, women respondents would actually prefer dinner.
 That being said, significant others are not the only people who get love on Valentine’s Day.
 Millions of people will spend on family members (59.4%), friends (21.7%), teachers (20.4%), and colleagues (12.1%).
 Even pets will get their share of love too with 19.4% of Americans spending an average $5.51.
 After all, pets are family members and need love too, right?

 Consumers are Sweet on Convenience

-Whether you’re a retailer who offers customers low ticket items such as cards or candy, or larger value items such as jewelry or hotel packages, being flexible with payment options is essential to you and your customers.
-The sweet spot of accepting check payments is because consumers continue to want to write checks in large numbers.
-Remember the old adage when it comes to gift giving?
+Whether you’re a retailer who offers customers low-ticket items such as cards or candy, or larger value items such as jewelry or hotel packages, being flexible with payment options is essential to you and your customers.
+The sweet spot of accepting check payments is that consumers continue to want to write checks in large numbers.
+Remember the old adage when it comes to gift-giving?
 “It’s the thought that counts.”
 The same principle can be applied to consumers.
 Show your customers you’ve thought about their payment preferences by accepting check payments.

 Why not enjoy some convenience yourself with Remote Deposit Capture?
 Even with an expected decline in spending this year, chances are you’re not going to want to make repeated trips to the bank for deposits.
 That’s where RDC comes in, because the service frees up more of your time to be more productive.